The website www.sympany.ch cannot be displayed correctly. Please update your browser: https://browsehappy.com

 • Women, for benefits in the event of maternity

-A deductible also applies to some benefits provided under supplementary hospital, dental or outpatient insurance.
+A retention fee also applies to some benefits provided under supplementary hospital, dental or outpatient insurance.
 However, the amount varies depending on the product and the chosen cover.
 You can check in mySympany which insurance policies you have taken out.
-The deductible is detailed in our benefit overviews >
+The retention fee is detailed in our benefit overviews >